 Everyone gets it that ultimately our DNA is in charge, at least concerning fundamental metabolism.
 And we all listened attentively when told that DNA dictates any and all proteins the body needs.
 But our metabolism is far more than just proteins.
 There are endless compounds that are anything but protein.
 There are carbohydrates, dozens of different types and kinds of fats, countless different mineral compounds, and untold hundreds of molecules that are mixtures and blends of all these non-protein molecules.
 Did you ever stop to think, where did these come from if they are not protein and not decreed by the only law of the land – DNA?
 Well, here’s the connection.
 Yes, our genetic code dictates only protein, but the vast majority of these proteins are enzymes, and these enzymes actually do all the heavy lifting of all metabolism, all the building up of the many diverse tissues types, the crafting of messenger hormones and releasing factors, the assembling of the many different kinds and varieties of compounds in the body.
 There are compounds as diverse as the mucous lining of the intestine (three types known so far) or the blood in our veins (and the numerous distinct types of blood cells).
 And just as critical, enzymes mediate the disassembly of things.
 Think digestion.
-Life is just a of enzymes – all proteins mandated by DNA.
+Life is just a bunch of enzymes – all proteins mandated by DNA.

 These enzymes make a lot of sneaky moves that go unnoticed.
 For example, cartilage contains a unique amino acid that is specific to it and only found in cartilage.
 That amino acid is hydroxproline.
 It’s not encoded by DNA.
 Well then, where does it come from?
 How does it come to be in cartilage?
 Enzymes come along later and add the “hydroxy” (with the formula –OH) to the DNA-dictated amino acid proline, making hydroxyproline.
 Hydroxyproline is one of the more than 500 known amino acids but not one of the 20 rock star protein building blocks.
 Taurine is similar.